April 23, 2026

 6. Final verdict

-• You are a small or mid sized SME that values relationship driven support and regional account management.
+• you are a small or mid-sized SME that values hands-on relationship support

 Choose Close Brothers Invoice Finance if: